Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Methodology

-The architecture of \method, shown in Figure~\ref{fig:kairos}, consists of three main components.
-First, the input time series is tokenized into a sequence of embeddings by our Mixture-of-Size Dynamic Patching (MoS-DP) module to extract multi-granularity local information.
-These embeddings are then processed by a Transformer encoder, which uses our proposed Instance-Adaptive Rotary Position Embedding (IARoPE) to model complex temporal relationships.
-Finally, a Transformer decoder utilizes a multi-patch prediction strategy for forecasting.
-The details of each key component, including MoS-DP, IARoPE, and the multi-patch prediction strategy, are presented in the following sections.
+The architecture of \method, shown in Figure~\ref{fig:kairos}, consists of three components.
+First, the input time series is tokenized by the Mixture-of-Size Encoder to extract multi-granularity local representations via dynamic granularity selection.
+These embeddings are then processed by a Heterogeneity-Aware Transformer equipped with Dynamic Rotary Position Embedding (DRoPE), a granularity-aware positional encoding that performs instance-wise modulation and adapts to dynamic patching tokenization.
+Finally, the Multi-Patch Decoder generates forecasts by predicting multiple future patches in parallel, mitigating cumulative errors.
+The details of these components are presented in the following sections.